bolt/site-try-bolt-cm/README.md

-## Try Bolt Application Repository
+## "Try Bolt" Application Repository

 This is an application that allows users to launch a test version of Bolt using a theme of their choice.